MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/currency-revalue-posting-profile.md

 **Group** – The posting profile applies to a bank group.
 **All** – The posting profile applies to all banks.

-The Lowest level of defaulting option allows the currency revaluation posting profile to determine the lowest level of the posting in the case of overlapped setting.
+The **Lowest level of defaulting** option determines the lowest level of the posting in the case of overlapped setting.

-Assumes there is a setup on the currency revaluation posting profile for unrealized gain under general ledger that have potential overlapped setting.
-Post currency revaluation adjustment of EUR currency for all accounts to account 801605.
-Post currency revaluation adjustment of all currencies for account 601400 to account 801603.
+For example, on the **Currency revaluation posting profile** for an unrealized gain under general ledger that have potential overlapped setting.
+ - Post currency revaluation adjustment of EUR currency for all accounts to account 801605.
+ - Post currency revaluation adjustment of all currencies for account 601400 to account 801603.

-Based on the Lowest level of defaulting setting the system will determine which account to take priority.
+Based on the **Lowest level of defaulting** option will determine which account to take priority:
--	Currency: will give priority to the currency and will post currency revaluation to 801605 account
+-	**Currency**: Priority is given to the currency and will post currency revaluation to 801605 account.
--	Account: will give priority to the account and will post currency revaluation to 801603 account
+-	**Account**: Priority is given to the account and will post currency revaluation to 801603 account.

 [![Posting example.](./media/Lowestlevel2.png)](./media/Lowestlevel2.png)

-Note: The currency revaluation posting profile will only take place in the case of it has configured records.
-In the case of you did not configure the currency revaluation posting profile the system will use the defined accounts for currency revaluations in Accounts for currency revaluation fast tab under General ledger| Ledger setup| Ledger.
+>[!Note]
+>If the **Currency revaluation posting profile** is not configured, the accounts that are selected on the **Ledger** page, **Accounts for currency revaluation** FastTab will be used.